 Conveniently located to serve Houston & Sugar Land

+Have you been thinking about getting a tummy tuck?
 Weight loss and pregnancy can leave excess flab in the abdominal area that can’t be corrected by following a healthy diet and exercise regimen.
-Loose, stretched abdominal skin can be effectively removed to reveal a flat, smooth stomach with an abdominoplasty, or tummy tuck in Houston.
+Loose, stretched abdominal skin can be effectively removed to reveal a flat, smooth stomach with an abdominoplasty or tummy tuck in Houston.

 Before surgery, it is important to avoid alcohol, tobacco products and certain medications that thin the blood.
 You will also need to have some lab tests and blood work done beforehand to ensure you are healthy enough to undergo a tummy tuck in Houston.